mjl-/ding/README.txt

 directory, sets up environment variables and destination build directories, and calls the provided build script.
 Optionally isolated using bubblewrap (bwrap).

-See INSTALL.txt for installation instructions.
+Run "ding quickstart" to generate a config file, and a systemd service file when on linux.
+See INSTALL.txt for manual installation instructions.

 # Requirements